latviancoder/staleclosures.dev/src/pages/from-redux-to-hooks-case-study/index.md

 applyMiddleware(useReducer, [logging, thunks, ...]);
 ```

-So we did data fetching with [`useEffect`](https://overreacted.io/a-complete-guide-to-useeffect/) and also created a custom `userReducerWithLogger` hook which enhances `useReducer` functionality.
+So we did data fetching with [`useEffect`](https://overreacted.io/a-complete-guide-to-useeffect/) and also created a custom [`useReducerWithLogger`](https://staleclosures.dev/building-usereducer-with-logger/) hook which enhances `useReducer` functionality.

 ```javascript
 function enchanceDispatchWithLogger(dispatch) {